HarryMumford/t9/README.md

 Web app that allows users to input numbers on a keypad and returns predictive text.

-## Live Website
+## Demo
 ![](./assets/t9.gif)

 ## Approach

 I followed TDD for implementing the algorithm on the back end.
-See my approach [here](./predictive-text-approach.md)
+See my approach [here](./predictive-text-approach.md).

 - API endpoint returns array of strings when given a numeral string
 - Logic is implemented in back end service